mattl/dbx/howto-painting-kalyshi.md

       <div class="panel-body">

     <img class="img-thumbnail img-responsive pull-left" src="/img/xtreme-promo-image-04.jpg" />
-    <li><strong>Basecoat:</strong> Monster Brown</li>
+    <li><strong>Basecoat:</strong> Desert Yellow</li>
-    <li><strong>Wash:</strong> Strong Tone Wash</li>
+    <li><strong>Wash:</strong> Soft Tone Ink</li>
+   <li><strong>Layer:</strong> Daemonic Yellow</li>
-   <li><strong>Highlight:</strong> Desert Yellow</li>
+<li><strong>Highlight:</strong> Matt White</li>

-The first step to painting the face mask on the helmet is to basecoat it with Monster Brown.
-This should then be followed by a Dark Tone wash, make sure that the wash gets into all of the holes on the mask.
-The final step is to highlight the edges of the mask with Desert Yellow
+The eyes and the small disc on the glaive should be first painted with Desert Yellow which can then be followed by a Soft Tone Ink wash.
+Daemonic Yellow should then be applied in a crescent shape around the disc.
+Finally specks of Matt White should be painted onto the opposite side of the crescent to create a glass effect.

-While this tutorial focused on just a Con (Jack) these steps could also be followed for any of the convict players.
+While this tutorial focused on a Striker these steps could also be followed for any of the Khalysi players.